Not Being There

 So what are the reasons for organizations to deny employees the opportunity to work from home?

-- First, employees may prefer to work in the office.
-If offers the opportunity to be with others.
+First, employees may prefer to work in the office.
+It offers the opportunity to be with others.
 There’s a social aspect to working in groups, even if a lot of time isn’t spent chit-chatting about non-work issues.
 People who need people…

-- Collaboration may be required.
-While myriad apps enable remote employees to share materials, hearing and seeing their workmates from around the world, working face-to-face may remove the impersonality of using technology to collaborate.
+Collaboration may be required.
+While myriad apps enable remote employees to share materials, and hear and see their workmates from around the world, working face-to-face may remove the impersonality of using technology to collaborate.
 It may depend on the job; writers can write from anywhere and do most of their work independently, while many employers depend on continuous interaction.